Nandreasyan/Literature.Analysis/README.md

-# Analysis on Digital Ethcis
+# Literature Analysis on Digital Ethcis

 Welcome to the GitHub repository for **Literature.Analysis**.
 Python for web scraping and data analysis is used to facilitate the selection of scientific papers.